-After the success of the CR-10 and CR-10S, Creality now proposes since a few months a revision of their CR-10 series, the V2 (for version 2).
-Creality sent me a machine so that I can test it and give my opinion.
+After the success of the CR-10 and CR-10S, Creality now offers a revision of their CR-10 series, the V2 (for version 2).
+Creality sent me a machine so that I could test it and give my opinion.

-I had already been able to test the CR-10 2 years ago, and I was satisfied with it, this machine had been a great success, before the release of its little sister the Ender3 which has become even more popular since then.
+I had already tested the CR-10 2 years ago, which I was happy with, this machine was a big success, before the release of its little sister the Ender3 which has become even more popular since.

-Creality had then released an improved version of this CR-10, the “S” version, which was equipped with a double motor for the Z axis, a filament end detector and the print resumption in case of cut.
+Creality then released an improved version of the CR-10, the “S” version, which was equipped with a dual motor for the Z axis, a filament end sensor and a print restart in case of a cut.

-Creality was inspired by the improvements of the community to propose this version 2, with always the same improvements as the S version, and the following upgrades:
+Creality took inspiration from the community’s improvements to propose this version 2, with the same improvements as the S version, and the following upgrades:

 – New Creality 2.5.2 motherboard with TMC2208 (silent)

 – Triangle reinforcement for better stability

 – 24v 350w power supply